 Eco Explorers offers a two hour Bush Kindy Kids program for children aged 3.5 – 6 years during school terms.
-Our program has been designed by our experienced team of early childhood educators, teachers, forest school leaders and environmental educators to deliver an age-appropriate, engaging, child led outdoor learning program.
+Our program has been designed by our team of early childhood educators, teachers, forest school leaders and environmental educators to deliver an age-appropriate, engaging, child led outdoor learning program.

-We offer a safe and inclusive space for children of all learning abilities to connect and learn from each other and where families feel they belong and are respected.
+We offer a safe and inclusive space for children of all abilities to connect and learn from each other and where families feel they belong and are respected.

 YOUR CHILD’S LEARNING

 During the facilitated Bush Kindy Kids sessions, which parents/carers are required to also attend, the children may learn the following: